wilsonliaows/docs/workbot/workbot-examples.md

 # Workbot Examples

 With Workbot, you can easily integrate applications in order communicate, organize, or collaborate within an organization.
+One particular example where Workbot is useful is in a company where different groups (sales, product, and marketing) uses different applications.
+With Workbot, all these separate groups could be able to easily communicate and talk about their progress through Workbot's connection with Slack.

 In this article we'll walk you through:
 1. [Sample recipes](http://docs.workato.com/#sample-recipes)